MassTransit/MassTransit/docs/usage/producers.md

 When a message is sent, it is delivered to a specific endpoint using a _DestinationAddress_.
 When a message is published, it is not sent to a specific endpoint, but is instead broadcasted to any consumers which have *subscribed* to the message type.
 For these two separate behavior, we describe messages sent as commands, and messages published as events.

-> These are discussed in depth in the [Message Contracts](/usage/messages) section of the documentation.
+> These are discussed in depth in the [Messages](messages) section of the documentation.

 ## Send